 This step is similar to other mnemonic systems which often rely on memorized spatial relationships.
 Similar techniques are known as the “Journey Method” (for lists of related items) or the “Roman Room” (for storing unrelated information).

 Maybe you should start with a shopping list, rather than a presentation.

-Walk your Mind Palace from beginning to the end of the route.
-It is said that you can strengthen the memories by walking backward.
-I have not found that to be true, but then again I have trouble saying the alphabet backwards too, and I know that really well in the normal order.
+Walk your Mind Palace from the beginning to the end of the route.
+It is said that you can strengthen your memories by walking backward.
+I have not found that to be true, but then again I have trouble saying the alphabet backward too, and I know that really well in the normal order.

 “If you wish to forget anything on the spot, make a note that this thing is to be remembered.” ― Edgar Allan Poe